hashicorp/terraform/website/source/docs/configuration/syntax.html.md

   * Maps can be made with the `{}` syntax:
 	`{ "foo": "bar", "bar": "baz" }`.
+    Quotes may be omitted on keys, unless the key starts with a number, in which case quotes are required.

 In addition to the basics, the syntax supports hierarchies of sections, such as the "resource" and "variable" in the example above.
 These